First Year FAQ

 How can I apply for financial aid?

-Your first step is to complete the Free Application for Federal Student Aid (FAFSA).
+Your first step is to complete the Free Application for Federal Student Aid (FAFSA) for the academic year in which you are enrolling.
 Once we receive your FAFSA data, we can begin the evaluation process for determining your financial aid award package.

 When will I be notified about my package?

-We usually begin processing financial aid packages in mid-February, and notifications are sent out thereafter.
-You will receive notification via email at the address you supplied for your admissions application.
+We usually begin processing financial aid packages between January and mid-February, and notification is sent out thereafter.
+You will receive a notification via email at the address, you supplied for your admission application.

 What types of loans can I apply for?